CodeWithSufiyan/TicTacToe/README.md

 # TicTacToe
 Javascript light coded game

-scripts - Javascript only
+scripts - Javascript only,
-styles - styles only
+styles - styles only,
 views - html only